BlvckBytes/ctor-ensure/README.md

 Ensure that the arguments of your constructor meet constraints defined through decorators.

-🧨 [WARNING] 🧨 This module is in early alpha and has not yet been tested thoroughly!
-Use at your own risk.

 ## Aims

 I developed this from scratch, since I couldn't find any other module that was able to directly validate constructor arguments (to make use of typescript's shorthand notation) and which wasn't bloatware.
 Simple things like these should be kept as small and concise as possible, without trying to cover every possible usecase, even if it's completely irrational and only occurs once in a blue moon.